 Appeal of an HMSA precertification decision

-If your appeal relates to a claim for benefits or a precertification request, we will provide, at your request, reasonable access to and copies of all documents, records, and other information relevant to your claim, as defined by the Employee Retirement Income Security Act.
+If your appeal relates to a claim for benefits or a precertification request, we’ll provide, at your request, reasonable access to and copies of all documents, records, and other information relevant to your claim, as defined by the Employee Retirement Income Security Act.
 There will be no charge for you to access the information.

 HMSA will respond to your appeal of a precertification decision as soon as possible given the medical circumstances of your case, but not later than the number of days specified in your Guide to Benefits.